UkiDLucas/GAN/README.md

 Then, we create another "model" capable of developing zillions of new designs, it is called the "generator" model.

-Every new design is compared against the current "state-of-the-art" and if it is better, or at least indistinguishable in quality, the new standard is adopted.
+Every new design is compared to the current "state-of-the-art" and if it is better, or at least indistinguishable in quality, the new standard is adopted.
+In any case, the "discriminator" provides a feedback to the "generator" on how well it did.

-In reality, the "factory" of the new design is nothing but a combination of millions of parameters set to the optimal combination.
+In reality, the "generator" factory of the new design is nothing but a combination of millions of parameters set to the optimal combination.
 Computer tries many combinations until it derives the optimal solution.

+Based on that feedback form "discriminator", the "generator" adjusts its parameters.
+The adjustment can be large if the creation was totally off, or the adjustment can be very small if the creation is almost perfect.

-The name Generative Adversarial Networks (GAN) implies that there are two or more "deep neural networks" which compete against each other via generation of new models.
+In summary, the name Generative Adversarial Networks (GAN) implies that there are two or more "deep neural networks" which compete against each other via generation of new models.